-The first post in the series Tips for Quitting: Be a Better Quitter in 7 Easy Steps.
+This is the first post in the series 7 Easy Steps to be a Better Quitter.
 This series provides journal prompts and writing topics to enable big changes.
 I used this process to quit smoking, change jobs, start running, and eliminate debt.
 It works!
-Start with the first post in the series here.

 A long time ago I met this very interesting man from Ethiopia.
 He was trying to help me understand that all the problems I was complaining about were traceable back to one root cause.
 And that until I fixed the root cause, I would waste all my energy managing the peripheral symptoms.